Yoast/target-bigquery/README.md

 # target-bigquery

 A [Singer](https://singer.io) target that writes data to Google BigQuery.
 This fork has been fully rewritten by Yoast and contains fixes for streaming data.
+Schema: Numbers are default Numeric in BigQuery

 ## How to use it